AFCON 2025: Diouf hailed for protecting Mendy’s towel amid Morocco chaos, video

 Senegal’s reserve goalkeeper, Yehvann Diouf, sparked a stir on social media following his actions during the 2025 Africa Cup of Nations (AFCON) final on January 18.

-The Teranga Lions defeated host nation Morocco’s Atlas Lions 1-0 at the Prince Moulay Abdellah Stadium, with Villarreal midfielder Pape Gueye scoring in the 94th minute to secure Senegal’s second title in five years.
+The Teranga Lions defeated host nation Morocco’s Atlas Lions 1-0 at the Prince Moulay Abdellah Stadium.
+Villarreal midfielder Pape Gueye scored in the 94th minute to secure Senegal’s second title in five years.

 Chaos erupted late in the game after referee Jacques Ndala awarded Morocco a penalty in the 90+7th minute, shortly after disallowing a Senegalese goal, prompting protests from the Senegal camp.